Momollax/LoL-LCU-LobbyReveal/README.md

 # LoL-LCU-LobbyReveal
-Python script that allow user to see the member of the team in champ select, and to send a message with the u.gg in the chat
+Python script that get the name of eatch memeber of the team in a ranked champ select, get the elo, winrate, and rank of eatch player, and print all the necessary information in the chat.

 ## How to use
 requirements: python